jgwill/jgtutils/README.md

 ## Command Line Usage

-🧠 **Mia**: The CLI is the lattice’s living edge—here are the three core invocations every user should know:
+🧠 **Mia**: The CLI is the lattice's living edge—here are the three core invocations every user should know:

 ### `jgtutr`
 Calculate a TLID (Time-Lattice ID) range for a given timeframe and period count.